caiyishu/caiyishu.github.io/content/projects.md

 **Our findings underscore that radical technological change is influenced not only by technological factors but profoundly by influential social events and managerial psychological characteristics.
 Thus, a deeper examination of psychological mechanisms within their social contexts is essential to understanding corporate engagement with technological changes.**

-<p align="center" style="font-size:1.5em;">─◈──§──◈─</p>
+<p align="center" style="font-size:1.5em;">◈──§──◈</p>

-## <font color=#6A7BA2>Cross-Channel Competition and Online Retail Dynamics</font>
+## <font color=#6A7BA2>Friend and Foe: Cross-Channel Competition and Online Retail Dynamics</font>

 > Y. Tan, C. Tang, **Y. Cai**<br />1st-Round Revise and Resubmission at *Journal of Interactive Marketing*

 <img
   src="https://caiyishu.github.io/picx-images-hosting/Snipaste_2025-06-25_12-15-25.8z6sjomis8.webp"
   alt="img"
-  style="max-width:100%; height:auto; border: 2.4px solid #ccc; padding: 0px; border-radius: 8px;"
+  style="max-width:100%; height:auto; border: 2.4px solid #000; padding: 0px; border-radius: 8px;"
 />

-**Do offline stores help or hinder online retail performance?**
+**Do competitors’ offline stores help or hinder online retail performance?**

-**Analyzing transaction data from a major Asian e-commerce marketplace, we reveal that offline competition increases online sales among existing customers, driven by their search for broader choices and better prices online.**
+**Analyzing transaction data from a major O2O platform in Hong Kong, we find that the opening of competitors’ offline stores increases online sales among the platform’s existing customers, driven by their search for broader choices and better prices online.
+Offline stores also reduce product returns by enabling customers to evaluate items before purchasing online.**

-**Offline stores also reduce product returns by enabling customers to evaluate items before purchasing online.
-However, they negatively impact new customer acquisition, posing growth challenges for online retailers.**
+**However, the opening of competitors’ offline stores negatively impacts new-customer acquisition, posing growth challenges for online retailers.**

-**Our findings not only offer strategic insights for retailers but also illuminate broader implications for understanding consumer behavior and the evolving nature of market dynamics in an increasingly integrated retail environment.**
+**Our findings not only provide strategic insights for retailers but also illuminate broader implications for understanding consumer behavior and the evolving nature of market dynamics in an increasingly integrated retail environment.**

-<p align="center" style="font-size:1.5em;">─◈──§──◈─</p>
+<p align="center" style="font-size:1.5em;">◈──§──◈</p>